-Purchase, sale, and service of alcoholic beverages by or to patrons shall be subject to state alcoholic beverage laws.
+Purchase, sale, and service of alcoholic beverages shall be subject to state law.

 Sec.
 12.9.
 Possession of Firearms.

 The possession of firearms by any person in the Gaming Facility is prohibited at all times, except for federal, State, or local law enforcement personnel, or tribal law enforcement or security personnel authorized by tribal law and federal or State law to possess firearms at the Gaming Facility.